 Figure 6.2.3.1-1: DS-TT information report procedure

-The procedure is based on the UE requested PDU Session Modification procedure and SMF initiated SM Policy Association Modification procedure in TS 23.502 [3].
+The procedure is based on the UE requested PDU Session Establishment or Modification procedure and SMF initiated SM Policy Association Modification procedure in TS 23.502 [3].

 1. DS-TT indicates the port's DS-TT information in the Port Management Container and UE forwards the received Port Management Container in the PDU Session Modification Request.
 The Port Management Container is sent to AF via AMF, SMF and PCF.